 Labienus, however, chose to charge Rabirius with the crime of perduellio, an offense with ancient origins which had been all but forgotten in his own days.
 Perduellio was also a form of high treason against the State.
 According to tradition, it had already been created when Rome was still ruled by kings (753-509 BCE).
 The difference between maiestas and perduellio is not clear, but presumably the latter was a much more serious form of treason: perduellio was inevitably punished by death, while lighter punishments and exile were possibilities in cases of maiestas.

 The trial against Rabirius is the only case of perduellio that can be considered historical with certainty.
-Stories about other cases are mentioned in our sources, but these are all set in the Regal period or in the early Republic, eras in which the Romans had not yet started to write down their own history.
+Stories about other cases are mentioned in our sources, but most of these are set in the Regal period or in the Early Republic, eras in which the Romans had not yet started to write down their own history.
 If these stories were not completely made up, they were most definitely distorted, rewritten and complemented by later historians.
 However, even a bad source is better than no source at all.
-The Roman historian Livius (59 BCE-17 CE) lived in the first century BCE and wrote about one certain and two possible cases of perduellio.
+The Roman historian Livius (59 BCE-17 CE) lived in the first century BCE and wrote about one certain and two possible cases of perduellio from Rome’s early years.
+He also mentions two possible cases of perduellio from the Mid-Republic.
 Livius wrote his Ab urbe condita just a few decades after Rabirius’ trial and almost certainly had intimate knowledge of it.
 It is quite possible that he used this knowledge to colour the ancient stories about perduellio.
 Therefore it is worth reflecting on these stories, as they might contribute to our understanding of the trial against Rabirius.

 4. The mythical origins of the crime of perduellio